5G-MAG/Tech/pages/Network_APIs/CAMARA_ConnectivityInsights.md

 {: .warning }
 This documentation is currently **under development and subject to change**.
 It reflects outcomes elaborated by 5G-MAG members.
 If you are interested in becoming a member of the 5G-MAG and actively participating in shaping this work, please contact the [Project Office](https://www.5g-mag.com/contact)

-# CAMARA: Connectivity Insights
+# CAMARA: Connectivity Insights API Family

 ## Description

-With CAMARA Connectivity Insights, application developers gain essential visibility into network quality.
-This enables them to make informed decisions that enhance the end-user experience for their applications.

-* The **Connectivity Insights API** allows an application developer to ask the network the likelihood that an application's networking requirements can be met for a given end user session.
-This information helps a developer ensure their end users are able to get the best experience while using the application over their current network.
-Depending on the answer the network gives, the developer may decide to request a network boost (via the CAMARA QoD API) , and/or apply specific changes on the application side e.g. adjusting the resolution of the video stream upwards or downwards.
+Visibility into network quality, check if application’s network requirements can be met for a given user session.
+Based on the API’s response, informed decisions can be taken.

+## Relation of APIs
+* **Connectivity Insights API**
+  * **POST /check-network-quality** with the request body containing an `applicationProfileId`, `device`, `applicationServer (IP:port)` - Check the network quality.
+Response shows the network's current level of confidence (qualitative) that it can meet an application profile's quality thresholds (according to those defined in the `applicationProfileId`for a given end user device.

+{: .note }
+Requires `applicationProfileId` from a previous call to the [**Application Profiles API**](./CAMARA_ApplicationProfiles.html).

-* The **Connectivity Insights Subscriptions API** allows creating and managing a subscription to receive periodic connectivity insights.
+* **Connectivity Insights Subscriptions API**

-* The **Application Profiles API** allows creating and managing a subscription to receive periodic connectivity insights.
+  * **POST /subscriptions** with the request body containing a `device`, `applicationServer (IP:port)`, `applicationProfileId` and an indication of expiration time and maximun number of events.
+Response contains a `subscriptionId`.
+  * **GET /subscriptions** - Operation to list subscriptions authorized to be retrieved by the provided access token.
+  * **GET /subscriptions/{subscriptionId}** - Retrieve a given subscription by ID.
+  * **DELETE /subscriptions/{subscriptionId}** - Delete a given subscription by ID

 Information: [https://github.com/camaraproject/ConnectivityInsights](https://github.com/camaraproject/ConnectivityInsights)

 The API definitions can be obtained here: [https://github.com/camaraproject/ConnectivityInsights/tree/main/code/API_definitions](https://github.com/camaraproject/ConnectivityInsights/tree/main/code/API_definitions)

-## Overall usage
-The overall usage would follow this sequence:
+## Workflow for a media application requesting Connectivity Insights

+A user of a media application would like to obtain Connectivity Insights about the ability of the network to meet the requirements.
+The following steps are executed:

+### Step 0: Pre-conditions
-  1. Create an application profile using the Connectivity Insights **application-profiles** API
+* Create an application profile using the **Application Profiles API** (with the relevant application requirements).
+* Create a device object for the device which media flow is to be monitored.
+* Obtain IP address and port of the application server (Production Server).

+### Step 1a: One-shot information on network quality
+* **POST /check-network-quality**, passing the **applicationProfileId** obtained in step 0, the address/port of an application server, and a device object.

+### Step 1b: Recurrent events/notifications on network quality
-  2. Request: **POST check-network-quality**, passing the **applicationProfileId** obtained in step 1, the address/port of an application server, and at least one device identifier.
+* **POST /subscriptions**, passing the **applicationProfileId** obtained in step 0, the address/port of an application server, and a device object.
+Indicate expiration time and maximum number of events.

-  3. Response: The network will indicate whether it can or cannot meet the application requirements.
-Optional: use the **connectivity-insights-subscriptions** API to receive notifications of network quality.
+## Assessment

+The APIs are likely to be invoked to obtain information either before or during operation about the ability of the network to meet the requirements.
+However:
+- The information received has no time validity.
+There is no guarantee that the network can meet the requirements at any other time with the sole use of this API.
+- The information received is qualitative (e.g. `"targetMinDownstreamRate": "meets the application requirements"`).
+The application invoking this API is unable to understand which parameters to be fine-tuned to receive a successful response.

+For this API to be useful:
+- the ability to request guaranteed performance during actual operation time is a pre-condition as just receiving notifications in a qualitative manner may not bring enough information.
+- an indication of the actual performance parameters (quantitative) for those defined in the Application Profile may provide better insight for potential remedies.

+---

 ## Application Profiles API Usage

-### Create a profile which represent the network demands of an application
-With **POST /application-profiles**
+Check: [**Application Profiles API**](./CAMARA_ApplicationProfiles.html).
+The type of parameters that an `applicationProfile` defines includes:

 ```
 {